 In November 2023, the FASB issued ASU 2023-07, Segment Reporting (Topic 280): Improvements to Reportable Segment Disclosures ("ASU 2023-07").
 ASU 2023-07 requires disclosure of incremental segment information on an annual and interim basis.
 The amendments also require companies with a single reportable segment to provide all disclosures required by this amendment and all existing segment disclosures in ASC 280, Segment Reporting.
 The amendments are effective for fiscal years beginning after December 15, 2023, and interim periods beginning after December 15, 2024.
-The Company is currently evaluating the potential impacts of ASU 2023-07 on its consolidated financial statement disclosures.
+The Company is currently evaluating the potential impacts of ASU 2023-07 on the consolidated financial statements and related disclosures.

 In December 2023, the FASB issued ASU 2023-09, Income Taxes (Topic 740): Improvements to Income Tax Disclosures ("ASU 2023-09").
 ASU 2023-09 modifies the rules on income tax disclosures to enhance the transparency and decision-usefulness of income tax disclosures, particularly in the rate reconciliation table and disclosures about income taxes paid.
 The amendments are intended to address investors' requests for income tax disclosures that provide more information to help them better understand an entity's exposure to potential changes in tax laws and the ensuing risks and opportunities and to assess income tax information that affects cash flow forecasts and capital allocation decisions.
 The guidance also eliminates certain existing disclosure requirements related to uncertain tax positions and unrecognized deferred tax liabilities.
-The guidance is effective for the Company for the annual period beginning after December 15, 2024.
+The guidance is effective for all entities for annual periods beginning after December 15, 2025.
 All entities should apply the guidance prospectively but have the option to apply it retrospectively.
-The Company is currently evaluating the potential impacts of ASU 2023-09 on its consolidated financial statement disclosures.
+Early adoption is permitted.
+The Company is continuing to assess the timing of adoption and the potential impacts of ASU 2023-09 on the consolidated financial statements and related disclosures.